Why Bhangarh Gets So Quiet in the Evening

 A place far from regular human sound does not become quiet the way a city becomes quiet.

+It becomes exposed.
 And that difference matters.

 Hills, Stone, and Open Space Change the Way Sound Behaves